 We are an academic research institute and our research aims to consider a cultural society for all, shifting the general perception that ‘culture’ is simply about ideas and artifacts, or venues and performances, but is more about everything we do together.

 We achieve this by working in collaboration with researchers, academics and consultants to develop multidisciplinary and collaborative approaches which examine cultural policy, strategies and interventions from various perspectives.

 The ICC builds upon Impacts 08, a major longitudinal cultural research programme established to investigate the socio-economic impact of Liverpool’s European Capital of Culture (ECoC) year.
-The collaborative research model developed for Impacts 08 is now celebrated as best practice for the evaluation of large-scale arts and cultural interventions, and the ICC continues to work with international ECoC networks to embed systematic evaluation research policies and practices in the ecoc programme as well as other major cultural events.
+The collaborative research model developed by the programme is now celebrated as best practice for the evaluation of large-scale arts and cultural programmes, and Impacts 08 / ICC colleagues are working with international ECoC networks to embed systematic evaluation research policies and practices in the ecoc programme as well as other major cultural events.

 The ICC also represents a significant portfolio of arts and cultural research and academic centres of excellence within the city, including the Liverpool School of Art and Design at LJMU and the Departments and Schools of Sociology, Civic Design, Management, Architecture, Philosophy, English and Communication at the University of Liverpool.
 We are also closely linked to the Centre for Health Arts and Sciences and other research centres which complement our work including: Centre for Architecture and the Visual Arts (CAVA); the Institute of Popular Music; and the Health Inequalities Research Institute , all based at the University of Liverpool.